groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/image/docx.en.md

 ############################# Header ############################
 title: "Sign DOCX Files Using Image Signatures in JavaScript"
-description: "With GroupDocs.Signature for Node.js via Java, you can add images as signatures to a wide variety of document types, including PDFs, Word, Excel, and other popular formats."
+description: "Leverage the capabilities of GroupDocs.Signature for Node.js via Java to effortlessly embed images into a multitude of office document formats such as PDFs, Word, Excel, and various image files.
+Adding an executive signature image can significantly enhance the professionalism and credibility of your documents, creating a refined and polished presentation."
 subtitle: "GroupDocs.Signature for Node.js via Java"

 header_actions: